Medea: Jason and Medea

 Jason, celebrating his return with the Golden Fleece, noted that his father Aeson was too aged and infirm to participate in the celebrations.
 Medea understood the impact this had on Jason and was able to invigorate him by withdrawing the blood from Aeson's body, infused it with certain herbs, and returning it to his veins.
-The daughters of King Pelias saw this and asked Medea to perform the same service on their father.
-Medea agreed.
+The daughters of King Pelias saw this and asked Medea to perform the same service on their father and she agreed.

 However, the service was never performed.
 Hera, who was angry at Pelias, conspired to make Jason fall in love with Medea, who, Hera hoped, would kill Pelias.
 Hera's plan worked, and the pair fell in love with each other.
-When they returned to Iolcus, Pelias refused to give up his throne to Jason.
-Jason had been promised the throne in turn for the Golden Fleece.
-So, Medea conspired to have Pelias's own daughters kill him.
+When they returned to Iolcus, Pelias refused to give up his throne to Jason who had been promised the throne in turn for the Golden Fleece.
+Medea then conspired to have Pelias's own daughters kill him.
 She demonstrated her powers to them by showing her cutting up an old ram and putting the pieces in stew.
 Once the pieces were in, Medea added some magic herbs and stirred the concoction, a young ram suddenly jumping out of the stew.
 Excited at the sight, the girls cut their father into pieces and threw him into a pot.
 Unfortunately, the King never came to life.
 Having killed Pelias, Jason and Medea fled to Corinth.

 While in Corinth, the couple were married and lived together for 10 years.
 They had between one and fourteen children depending on the source.
 The known children are sons Alcimenes, Thessalus, Tisander, Mermeros and Pheres, Medus, and Argos, and a daughter, Eriopis.
-As well as having children, a myth states that Medea ended a famine in Corinth by sacrificing to Demeter and the nymphs.
+Medea ended a famine in Corinth by sacrificing to Demeter and the nymphs.
 Zeus then desired her, but she declined his advances in order not to incur Hera's wrath.
 As a reward, Hera offered to make her children immortal.